 Bowls like this have many names – macro bowls, veggie bowls, buddha bowls, power bowls.
 In essence, they are just a combination of tasty ingredients (to your liking) mixed in a bowl.

-This vegetarian buddha bowl is a great recipe for those looking to add more plant proteins to their diets.
 Of course, you can make it a chicken power bowl, or add ground turkey, eggs, beef, whatever you desire!

-I used tempeh because I love the consistency and texture of tempeh, and to date, this is one of my favorite tempeh recipes and among the best baked tempeh recipes, along with my favorite harvest bowl recipe.
+To date, this is one of my favorite tempeh recipes and among the best baked tempeh recipes, along with my favorite tempeh buddha bowl.

 Basically, the power bowl gems are hearty little combo’s of veggies, grains, protein sources, sauces, nuts/seeds/toppings aka whatever you want them to be.
 In a bowl because bowls are awesome.